Integrate Deepgram with Zoom

 Zoom is a widely-used cloud-based video communications tool that lets you host virtual one-on-one or team meetings, webinars, and live chats and provides audio, video, screen-sharing, and other collaboration features.
 Zoom offers enhanced Real-Time Messaging Protocol (RTMP) support, which allows you to extract the audio from your content and stream it to Deepgram to get real-time automatic speech recognition for all of your Zoom calls.

 In this guide, the audio from a Zoom conference call will be streamed to a local server.
 We will fork the stream to our Python script, which will send the audio to Deepgram, then receive and print transcriptions to the screen.
-In a real implementation, you will likely want to modify the script to provide a callback URL to which transcriptions can be sent.

-Before You Begin
+Before you Begin

-Before you can use Deepgram products, you'll need to create a Deepgram account.
-Signup is free and includes:
+Before you can use Deepgram, you'll need to create a Deepgram account.
+Signup is free and includes $200 in free credit and access to all of Deepgram's features!

 Create a Zoom Pro Account